 A study of the structure and function of DNA.
 The structure of genes and how they are used and regulated will be stressed, as well as the role of DNA as the foundation of heredity.
+Problem solving using classical this course without the co-requisite must have the instructor's permission.

-Problem solving using classical Mendelian patterns of inheritance and variations on these patterns will be performed.
+Mendelian patterns of inheritance and variations on these patterns will be performed.
 Other topics include biotechnology, population genetics and the role of genetics in disease.
 Molecular genetic techniques and their applications in biotechnology will be stressed in the laboratory portion of the course.
 Prerequisites: BIO 101 and one other BIO course, or permission of instructor.